-Buttery, fluffy, and irresistible is what these Parker House rolls are famous for!
+Buttery, fluffy, and melt-in-your-mouth irresistible is what these Parker House rolls are famous for!
 They are spread with honey butter inside before baking and brushed with more while still warm!

 Table of Contents

 It’s hard not to fill up on dinner rolls before dinner, especially when they’re this good!

 Parker House rolls are traditionally folded in a half-moon shape before they are baked, but I filled mine with honey butter, so I decided to roll them, similar to Lion House rolls.
 That way all of that delicious sweet butter doesn’t get lost.

 These soft rolls are made with rapid yeast which means there’s a total of just 1.5 hours of rising time.
 This recipe with yeast is perfect for beginners and a nice mix up from the homemade French bread we usually make.

 - The butter.
 Parker House rolls are famous for the butter inside the roll as well as on top, which helps to give them their signature soft and fluffy texture and beautiful finish.
 This recipe doesn’t skimp on any of it!

 - Perfect for any occasion.
 A basket of Parker House rolls always makes an appearance whether it’s on the table for Christmas dinner or just something a little extra special on a weeknight.

 - Make ahead & freezer-friendly.
 You can make these the night before and bake the next day, or freeze the dough and bake them when you’re ready.

 Less than 10 ingredients needed to make this easy recipe for Parker House rolls.
 Nothing fancy required…just simple classic baking staples that I’m sure you already have in the fridge and pantry!